oceanprotocol/ocean.py/READMEs/publish-flow-graphql.md

                }
 """

-#create asset
+#create DDO
-(data_nft, datatoken, ddo) = ocean.assets.create_graphql_asset(name, url, query, alice_wallet)
+(data_nft, datatoken, ddo) = ocean.ddo.create_graphql_ddo(name, url, query, alice_wallet)
-print(f"Just published asset, with did={ddo.did}")
+print(f"Just published DDO with did={ddo.did}")
 ```

 That's it!
-You've created a data asset of "GraphqlQuery" asset type.
+You've created a data DDO of "GraphqlQuery" type.
 It includes a data NFT, a datatoken for the data NFT, and metadata.

 ## 3. Consume dataset